 But it doesn’t have to be that way.
 Sometimes I fantasize—and in my better moments, actually believe— that we’re all more centrist than we let on and that most Democrats and Republicans are fair-minded people with well-intentioned differences.
 I even think that if we all tried our hardest to fetch our true Inner Patriot, the same dog would come running to us all.
 In this scenario, we actually have something in common, a shared pool of beliefs and behavior, of likes and dislikes that we can use to bridge our disagreements and maybe even learn from each other.

 There is no better illustration of this than my relationship with my dog.
 For example, when people walk into our house, he immediately runs up to them and sticks his nose into their nether regions.
 Now, I don’t know where you think I’m going with this, but I want to make clear that it’s not an example of our shared behavior.
 I don’t do that.
 Have never done that.
 Well, maybe once on a job interview.
-But what I’m trying to say is that I can still learn from him and bridge the gap by trying to understand why he does it.
+What I’m trying to say is that I can still learn from him and bridge the gap by trying to understand why he does it.
 He does it, not because he’s a Republican but because he’s a dog.
 Breakthrough!
 It’s the way they get to know a person quickly and to get a better measure of the man or woman, no matter their party affiliation.

 Now I’m not suggesting that Democrats and Republicans should cross the aisle and start sniffing each others’ crotches.
 But I’m willing to learn from my Republican dog and suggest that maybe, between humans, a firm handshake and an honest look in the eye would accomplish much the same thing and go a long way in getting to know each other and solving our differences.
 Who knows, it might even be more bracing then sticking your head up a skirt.
 Probably not, but I’m willing to try it.
 The handshake that is.